Friends United Meeting

+FUM has meetings in the United States, Canada, Belize, Cuba, Jamaica, Kenya, Tanzania, and Uganda.
+FUM is also affiliated with the only Quaker meeting in Palestine, the Ramallah Friends Meeting.

 History

 15 years after the signing on the Richmond Declaration in 1887, Five Years Meeting was established in 1902 by a collection of orthodox yearly meetings.

-After World War I, growing desire for a more fundamentalist approach began to split Five Years Meeting. in 1926, Northwest Yearly Meeting withdrew from the organization, leading several other yearly meetings and scattered monthly meetings.
+After World War I, growing desire for a more fundamentalist approach began to split Five Years Meeting.
+In 1926, Northwest Yearly Meeting withdrew from the organization, leading several other yearly meetings and scattered monthly meetings.
 In 1947, the Association of Evangelical Friends was formed, which led in turn to the 1965 formation of the Evangelical Friends Association, a precursor to today's Evangelical Friends International, formed in 1989.

 During the 1950s many yearly meetings in North America reunited and became joint members of Five Years Meeting and Friends General Conference.

 In 1963 Five Years Meeting was renamed Friends United Meeting.

 Beliefs and worship

-There are two other similar organizations within Quakerism, Friends General Conference and Evangelical Friends Church International; each of these three organizations represent different branches within Quakerism, with the FGC occupying a more liberal universalist theological viewpoint and the EFCI representing an admixture of Quakerism and conservative evangelicalism.
+There are two other similar organizations within Quakerism, Friends General Conference (FGC) and Evangelical Friends Church International (EFCI); each of these three organizations represent different branches within Quakerism, with the FGC occupying a more liberal universalist theological viewpoint and the EFCI representing an admixture of Quakerism and conservative evangelicalism.

 As the largest organization of Quakers, Friends United Meeting is decidedly centrist and contains a wide range of Christian Quaker theological outlooks from very progressive and inclusive views to very conservative and traditional beliefs among individual members, Monthly Meetings or Churches, and affiliated Yearly Meetings within FUM.
 This has historically led to some friction within the larger organization.
 FUM also serves a wide range of Quaker worship styles in their Meetings for worship from unprogrammed, which is lay-led and on the basis of silence, to semi-programmed, which is pastor-led and include some elements of a traditional church service in addition to a period of open worship, to completely programmed.

 Friends United Meeting considers itself to be noncreedal which allows it to embrace a wide range of Christian Quaker theological viewpoints.

 Friends have no creeds—no official words can substitute for a personal relationship with God through Jesus Christ.
-These unofficial statements give a general sense of Friends’ faith.
+These unofficial statements give a general sense of Friends' faith.

 God is love and wants to communicate inwardly with everyone who is willing.

 Worship is spiritual and must be Spirit-led.

 All people are equal before God and may minister as they are led by God.